nihlaeth/voicetrainer/README.md

 ## Problems
 * it's possible to play 2 midi streams at the same time with the right timing
-* export dialog does not display data
+* confirm overwrite dialog is unresponsive while file dialog is open

 ## Planned features
 * select dynamics